Can Instagram Ban You for DMs? 7 Safety Rules

 The trap: Tool claims “unlimited DMs with no restrictions!”

-Why it’s dangerous: Instagram’s API limits are 200/hour.
+Why it’s dangerous: Automation tools pace at about 200/hour.
 Any tool claiming “unlimited” is using browser automation (against the rules).

 Safe alternative: Use tools that transparently show rate limits and automatically queue messages when you approach the limit.